Urban Homestead Planning and What You Need To Know

 During World War I and II, victory gardens, immigrant gardens, and inner-city community gardening began.
 Families worldwide have found ways to grow food in the inner city of the urban areas, even in limited space.

-In the new millennium, towards the 1990s, the principles of self-reliance were incorporated into urban environments.
-According to From Scratch Magazine, John Seymour was one of the influential people to emphasize small-scale farming in homesteading.
+According to From Scratch Magazine, John Seymour was one of the influential people who emphasized small-scale farming in homesteading.

 Benefits of Urban Homesteading